ErikM14/erikm14.github.io/index.md

 # [The Maze Game](https://play.unity.com/mg/other/the-maze-game)
-* Game built using Unity, Blender, and C# for CSC476.
+* Game built using Unity, Blender, and C# for CSC476
-* Collaborated with two classmates to implement course material
+* Collaborated with two classmates to implement course and self-teaching material